 The Health District has tried to limit its dependence upon property taxes and local subsidies by actively pursuing grants and charging rates for services that are closely related to costs.
-For 2010, 39 percent of health costs were supported through property taxes, and unrestricted grants.
+For 2011, 38 percent of health costs were supported through property taxes, unrestricted grants and other general receipts.